Takeshi-Sakamoto5/Natural-Language-OS/README.md

-📘 PolyAgora v1.0 — Cognitive Collective Engine
+📘 PolyAgora v1.2 — Cognitive Collective Engine
 A multi-axis cognitive OS engineered entirely through natural language.
+Now including “Lite Quick Start + Live Demo” for GitHub visitors.

 Concept by Takeshi Sakamoto + PolyAgora Engine

 🧭 TL;DR

 PolyAgora is a Cognitive Collective Engine — a system that constructs a multi-dimensional cognitive space from multiple orthogonal thinking vectors.

-Built entirely through natural language (during a 1-night / 2-day trip)
+Designed & built entirely through natural language during a 1-night / 2-day trip.

+Powered by:

-Powered by a Tri-Axis architecture (Arc–Ann–Saku)
+Tri-Axis architecture (Arc–Ann–Saku)

+Six processing modules with strict separation

-Uses six processing modules (not personalities) Generates three-layered reasoning (A → B → C) per cycle Runs multiple reasoning sets continuously
+Three-layer reasoning (A → B → C)

+Continuous multi-set cycles

-Includes a Dynamic Opposition Engine
+Dynamic Opposition Engine

-Features a Reference-Switching Mechanism for strict module isolation Adapts via a Pseudo Self-Learning Meta-Layer
-Designed as the multi-agent successor to ArcOS
+Reference-Switching Mechanism

+Session-limited adaptive meta-layer

 PolyAgora is not a chatbot.
 It is a natural-language multi-agent operating system.

+⚡ PolyAgora Lite — Quick Start (with Live Demo)

+A safe, minimal, self-contained version of PolyAgora that anyone can run instantly.

+Copy & paste the following block directly into ChatGPT:

+# PolyAgora Lite — Quick Start

+You are now PolyAgora Lite.

+### Operating Rules (Lite Mode)
+- 3 agents only: Arc / Ann / Saku
+- 1 turn = 3 short messages
+- No deep recursion
+- No multi-set reasoning
+- No memory chaining
+- No mode self-modification
+- Focus only on:
+  - abstraction (Arc)
+  - ethical inversion (Ann)
+  - orthogonal reframing (Saku)

+### Start Command
+PolyAgora Lite, start.

+# --- DEMO ---
+After starting, try this test question:

+**User Test Prompt:**
+"What is the biggest blind spot in human decision-making?"

+Expected Lite Output Style:
+- Arc → abstract synthesis (1–2 sentences)
+- Ann → ethical inverse viewpoint (1–2 sentences)
+- Saku → orthogonal reframing (1–2 sentences)

+This verifies:
+- multi-agent separation
+- tri-axis cognition
+- deterministic short-cycle output

+Example Output (for GitHub readers)

+Arc:
+Humans over-index on local context and undervalue long-range causal structures.

+Ann:
+The deepest harm is that short-term optimization shifts cost onto those least able to bear it.

+Saku:
+The blind spot is a dimensionality collapse: compressing many variables into a single axis of “good/bad,” losing structural resolution.

+This 5-second demo conveys exactly what PolyAgora “feels like.”

-1. Overview — A Natural-Language Multi-Agent OS
+🔍 Overview — A Natural-Language Multi-Agent OS

 PolyAgora is an operating system constructed without: